Austrian Composers Association (ACOM)/

 Numerous projects run by the ÖKB such as composing competitions and call for works, seminars, CD and music video productions, or national and international artistic exchange programmes aim to encourage contemporary music creation in Austria.
 In recent years, through consequent communication with politicians, cultural leaders, leaders in broadcasting media, and experts in various specialised fields (e.g. authors’ rights and copyrights), the ÖKB has established a respective lobby for the Austrian contemporary music scene.

-Today, the ÖKB is representing 550 members working in various music backgrounds.
+Today, the ÖKB is representing more than 650 members working in various music backgrounds.
 Besides Austrian composers and foreign composers living in Austria, musicians, music teachers or musicologists, who are involved in the contemporary Austrian music scene, can become members – not depending on musical genre, age or gender.
 Students engaged in contemporary music are as well very welcome to join.
-Since April 2014 Alexander Kukelka is chairing the ÖKB.
+From April 2014 to April 2020 Alexander Kukelka was chairing the ÖKB.